rogersteblerbsi/scout.rt/eclipse-scout-migrate/README.md

 - Add a devDependency to `@eclipse-scout/migrate`.
 - Run `pnpm install` to install the new dependency.
 - Do the required migration as described in the following chapters.
-- When you are finished, remove the added dependency and migration script from you `package.json`.
+- When you are finished, remove the added dependency and migration script from your `package.json`.

 ```json
 {